Vojislav V. Jovanović

-Vojislav V. Jovanović (28 June 1940 – 5 March 2018) was a Serbian novelist and writer of short stories, prose and poems.
+Vojislav V. Jovanović (28 June 1940 – 5 March 2018) was a Serbian novelist and writer of short stories, prose, and poems.

 Biography

-Vojislav V. Jovanović was born in Niška Banja, Niš, Serbia (Kingdom of Yugoslavia at the time).
-He has published 28 books of novels, prose and poetry.
-His works are included in various anthologies of Serbian literature and have been translated to English, French, Dutch, Romanian and Catalan language.
-Vojislav V. Jovanović also published numerous articles in various literary journals and magazines such as Književne novine, Književna reč, Književni list, Književni magazin, Reč, Politika, Priča, Beogradski književni časopis, Gradina, Gradac (translation), Poezija, Letopis Matice srpske, Raška, Slava and others.
+Vojislav V. Jovanović was born in Niška Banja, Niš, Serbia (then part of the Kingdom of Yugoslavia).
+He published 28 books of novels, prose and poetry.
+His works are included in various Serbian literature anthologies and have been translated into English, French, Dutch, Romanian and Catalan.
+Jovanović also published numerous articles in literary journals and magazines including Književne novine, Književna reč, Književni list, Književni magazin, Reč, Politika, Priča, Beogradski književni časopis, Gradina, Gradac (as a translator), Poezija, Letopis Matice srpske, Raška, Slava among others.

-Vojislav V. Jovanović was a member of the editorial board of Književne novine from 1984 to 2000.
-He never received any award for his works.
+From 1984 to 2000, Jovanović served as a member of the editorial board of Književne novine.
+He did not receive major literary awards during his lifetime.
 He died in Belgrade on 5 March 2018.